jl-1992/Gawkbox_solution/README.md

 How To Build & Run:

 To build the server, first ensure that the $GOPATH is set to the path where you downloaded this .zip from GitHub.
-Then, move in your terminal from the top-level directory into the /src/twitch directory and run "go install".
-Lastly, move in your terminal to the top-level directory again and run "go run main.go" to start the server.
+Then, from the top-level directory run "go install twitch".
+Lastly, run "go run main.go" to start the server.

 Request/Response Flow: